-Alternative 2 Recreational landings exceed the recreational ACL Recreational landings will be monitored for a persistence in increased landings and if deemed necessary, in the following fishing year reduce the length of the recreational fishing season and the recreational ACL by the amount of the recreational ACL overage.
-Preferred Alternative 3 NMFS will annually announce the length of the recreational fishing season based on catch rates from the previous season.
+Preferred Alternative 3.
+Remove the current recreational accountability measure.
+The National Marine Fisheries Service will annually announce the length of the recreational fishing season based on catch rates from the previous season.
 The fishing season will start on May 1 and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.